igorasilveira/ROBO_4/README.md

 # ROBO_4

+This project was developed within the scope of a Robotics class.
+The resulting project enables a robot to map a building's rooms using SLAM and lastly moving to the center of the largest mapped room.

 **By:** Igor Silveira up201505172@fe.up.pt

-Course: Robotics in MIEIC
+**Course:** Robotics in MIEIC

-Faculty of Engineering of Porto
+*Faculty of Engineering of Porto*

+## Requirements

 **OS:** Ubuntu 16.04 LTS